 Industry Focus: Electrified Traction Systems; Automotive Electrification

-Hao Wang received his B.Eng. and M.S. in mechanical engineering from the Beijing Institute of Technology, China, in 2019 and 2022, respectively.
-In September 2022, he joined the McMaster Automotive Resource Centre (MARC) at McMaster University, where he is currently pursuing a Ph.D. in mechanical engineering under the supervision of Dr. Ali Emadi.
-His research interests include modelling and control of electrified powertrains, with an emphasis on the application deep reinforcement learning (DRL) and machine learning (ML) to energy management systems.
+Hao Wang received his B.Eng. and M.S. from the Beijing Institute of Technology in 2019 and 2022.
+During his studies, he earned several top honours, including the National Scholarship for Undergraduate Students, the National Scholarship for Graduate Students, and recognition as a Beijing Outstanding Graduate.
+He joined the McMaster Automotive Resource Centre (MARC) in September 2022 and is now pursuing a Ph.D. in mechanical engineering under the supervision of Dr. Ali Emadi.
+His research focuses on modelling and control of electrified powertrains, as well as applying deep reinforcement learning and machine learning to energy management systems.

 Full Profile

-Hao Wang’s interest in natural sciences and engineering technology led him to the Beijing Institute of Technology (BIT), China, in 2015.
-During his undergraduate studies, he built a solid foundation in advanced mathematics, mechanical design, 3D modeling, theoretical mechanics, automotive theory, electric vehicle configuration, and control theory.
+Hao Wang’s interest in natural sciences and engineering technology brought him to the Beijing Institute of Technology (BIT) in 2015.
+During his undergraduate studies, he built a strong foundation in advanced mathematics, mechanical design, 3D modeling, theoretical mechanics, automotive theory, electric vehicle configuration, and control theory.
+He consistently ranked near the top of his class.
+Competitions such as the Structural Design Challenge strengthened his teamwork skills and work ethic.
+In 2019, he earned the National Scholarship for Undergraduate Students and the Beijing Outstanding Undergraduate Student award.

-Through regular discussions with his supervisor and peers, Hao deepened his knowledge of artificial intelligence (AI) and explored the intersection of control systems and intelligent algorithms.
-He applied model predictive control (MPC) techniques and deep reinforcement learning (DRL) algorithms to improve energy-efficient control strategies for electric vehicles.
-His research resulted in two publications in international journals, and he was once again recognized with the National Scholarship for Graduate Students and the Beijing Outstanding Graduate Student award.
+Regular discussions with his supervisors and peers helped him deepen his understanding of artificial intelligence.
+He explored practical ways to apply theoretical algorithms to engineering problems.
+He used model predictive control and deep reinforcement learning to improve energy-efficient control strategies for electric vehicles.
+His research produced two international journal publications.
+He also received the National Scholarship for Graduate Students and the Beijing Outstanding Graduate Student award.

-In September 2022, Hao joined Dr. Ali Emadi’s research team at the McMaster Automotive Resource Centre (MARC), where he is currently pursuing a Ph.D. in mechanical engineering.
-His research continues to bridge theory and application in the field of electrified transportation, with a focus on modeling and control of electrified powertrains, and the use of DRL and ML for advanced energy management systems that prioritize efficiency, performance, and safety.
+In September 2022, Hao joined Dr. Ali Emadi’s group at the McMaster Automotive Resource Centre (MARC).
+He is now pursuing a Ph.D. in mechanical engineering.
+His research focuses on modeling and control of electrified powertrains, as well as using deep reinforcement learning and machine learning to develop advanced energy-management systems for electric vehicles.

 News & Updates